TJ-Dewey/CNA340/README.md

-# Project Title
+# Pythong Arrow

-One Paragraph of project description goes here
+Creates a user defined arrow.

 ## Getting Started

-These instructions will [do something] on your local machine for [development/experimentation/demo]
+These instructions will take user inputs to define demensions and print an aske arrow on your local machine for [development/experimentation/demo]

 ### Prerequisites